Eck (brewery): History

 The Hof zu Eck was mentioned for the first time around 1300.
 It belonged to the ministry of Böbrach, court and mill to the minstrel of Böbrach, and was awarded to the chancellor Ruger von Arnbruck on the basis of Leibrecht.
-In 1326 Heinrich Horenberger was mentioned as a successor to the estate and the use of the farm and the mill at Eck.
+In 1326, Heinrich Horenberger was mentioned as a successor to the estate and the use of the farm and the mill at Eck.

 One of the closest owners of the court to Eck, from the second half of the fifteenth century, who was still to be found, was Georg Marchel with his wife.
 It is mentioned in the description of the court at Eck in the hall book of the box office Viechtach, laid out in 1577.
 It is said that the dukes Johann and Sigmund of Bavaria issued a letter of succession to the court at Eck, and the gift and bribe justice on Monday after Michaeli 1462 (4 October 1462).
 The owner of the farm and brewery was Leonhard Vogel in 1577.
-This is said to have the above-mentioned letter of August 4, 1462.
+This is said to have the above-mentioned letter of 4 August 1462.

 Beers and inns

-Today, the brewery produces approx. 1000 hl dark beer (Wild Dark), which comes naturally in the inn to the pub and is distributed over the brewery Falterregen.
+Today, the brewery produces approx. 1000 hl dark beer (Wilderer Dunkel, Poacher Dark), which comes naturally in the inn to the pub and is distributed over the brewery Falter Regen.
 The inn has 20 guest rooms, meeting rooms and about 600 seats.